 - h – by highest number of H-bonds

-- p – by highest probability according to the rotamer library (probabilities are simply taken from the library and are not affected by the structural environment, except by phi and psi angles when the Dunbrack library is used)
+- p – by highest prevalence according to the rotamer library (prevalence values are simply taken from the library and are not affected by the specific structural environment, except by phi and psi backbone angles when the Dunbrack library is used)

 Only the sidechain atoms of a rotamer are evaluated.
-For clash and H-bond detection, interactions with other rotamers in the same set and the current residue at that position are disregarded, but all other atoms in the vicinity will be included unless ignoreOtherModels is used.
-In addition, atoms in the same model that are unwanted for such calculations (for example, solvent) should be deleted beforehand.
+For clash and H-bond detection, interactions with other rotamers in the same set and the current residue at that position are disregarded, but all other nearby atoms will be included (at least those in the same model; see ignoreOtherModels).
+Atoms in the same model that are unwanted for such calculations (for example, solvent) should be deleted beforehand.

 Alternatively, an integer N can be given instead of the method.
-This indicates ignoring all criteria other than probability and choosing the rotamer with the Nth highest probability.
-Specifying N as 0 (zero) indicates the rotamer with the lowest probability.
+This indicates ignoring all criteria other than prevalence and choosing the rotamer with the Nth highest prevalence.
+Specifying N as 0 (zero) indicates the rotamer with the lowest prevalence.